liyc5929/neuroseqbench/experiments/neuromorphic_sequential_arena/README.md

 - **Dataset:** AL dataset (Synthetic)
 - **Dataset Access:**
   - 🔹 **Option 1： Download Pre-Generated Dataset (Recommended)**
     Users can directly download the pre-generated dataset and place it in the designated data directory for immediate use.

+    Download the dataset (`AL.zip`) from [our Hugging Face repository](https://huggingface.co/datasets/liyc5929/neuroseqbench/tree/main/neuromorphic_sequential_arena/AL), then extract it with the following command:

     ```sh
-    wget [cloud_drive_link] -O data/AL.zip
-    unzip data/AL.zip -d data/AL/
+    unzip ./AL.zip -d data/AL/
     ```

   - **Option 2: Automatic Dataset Generation**